Somewhere (song): Critical reception

-Steve Baltin from Cash Box wrote, "Taken from the tribute album The Songs Of West Side Story, this classic takes on a whole new connotation than previously heard in Tom Waits and Barbara Streisand’s brilliant versions.
+Steve Baltin from Cash Box wrote, "Taken from the tribute album The Songs Of West Side Story, this classic takes on a whole new connotation than previously heard in Tom Waits and Barbra Streisand’s brilliant versions.
 Collins’ lush arrangement milks the song for all the sap it has to offer, bilking the schmaltz factor to create a song reminiscent of his more recent ballads.
 Look for strong support from Adult Contemporary for the track."

 Charts

 Pet Shop Boys version

 "Somewhere" was released as a single by English synth-pop duo Pet Shop Boys on June 23, 1997, to promote their "Somewhere" residency at the Savoy Theatre in London, which was named after the song, and to promote a repackage of Bilingual.

 The single was another top-10 entry for the group, peaking at number 9 on the UK Singles Chart.
-The single also peaked at number 25 on the Billboard's Bubbling Under Hot 100 Singles chart.
-It also peaked at number 19 on the US Hot Dance Club Play chart.
+The single also reached number 25 on the Billboard's Bubbling Under Hot 100 Singles chart and number 19 on the US Hot Dance Club Play chart.
 In the United States, the song was released as a double A-side with "A Red Letter Day".

-The Pet Shop Boys' version also uses elements of another West Side Story song, "I Feel Pretty", and the album version uses elements of "One Hand, One Heart" spoken by Chris Lowe.
+The Pet Shop Boys' version also uses elements of two other West Side Story songs, "One Hand, One Heart" and "I Feel Pretty", and includes a sample of dialogue from the 1993 film Menace II Society.
+The extended mix features lyrics from "One Hand, One Heart" spoken by Chris Lowe.